ArenKDesai/Aren-s-Notes/SSDs and RAID.md

 - Higher cost per bit than hard drives, but better performance
 - contains blocks made of pages
 - Writing a single page requires erasing the entire block of pages
+- a block is likely to fail after a certain number of erases
 -

 ### NAND